 - APTA membership required throughout the program duration

 To apply, candidates should complete the application through the APTA’s centralized application system RF-PTCAS.

-Cristiane Meirelles, PT, PhD, CCS
+Cristiane Meirelles, PT, PhD

 Board-Certified Clinical Specialist in Cardiovascular and Pulmonary Physical Therapy

 Director of The Ohio State University Cardiovascular and Pulmonary Physical Therapy Residency Program

 School of Health and Rehabilitation Sciences

 453 W 10th Ave, Columbus, OH 43210